Large deviations of extremes in branching random walk with regularly varying displacements: Abstract

 \section{Abstract}

-We consider discrete time branching random walk on real line where the displacements of particles coming from the same parent are allowed to be dependent and jointly regularly varying.
-Using the one large bunch asymptotics, we derive large deviation for the extremal processes associated to the suitably scaled positions of particles in the $n$th generation where the genealogical tree satisfies Kesten-Stigum condition.
-As a consequence of this, we derive large deviation for the rightmost particle in the $n$th generation giving the heavy-tailed analogue of recent work by \cite{gantert:2018}.
+In this article, we consider a branching random walk on the real-line where displacements coming from the same parent have jointly regularly varying tails.
+The genealogical structure is assumed to be a supercritical Galton-Watson tree, satisfying Kesten-Stigum condition.
+We study the large deviations of the extremal process, formed by the appropriately normalized positions in the $n$-th generation and show that the large extreme-positions form clusters in the limit.
+As a consequence of this, we also study the large deviations of the maximum among positions at the $n$-th generation.